Learn About Grosse Pointe

 - Collectively the “Grosse Pointes” have a population of approx. 50,000

-The Grosse Pointe City government and Grosse Pointe Downtown Development Association work with area businesses to help maintain and upgrade the business district.
+The Grosse Pointe City government and Grosse Pointe Downtown Development Association (DDA) work with area businesses to help maintain and upgrade the business district.
 They jointly endeavor to plan and manage special promotional events.
-City representatives meet regularly with business organizations such as the Grosse Pointe Village Association and Grosse Pointe Business & Professional Organization of Mack Avenue to facilitate cooperation between city government and the business sector.
+City representatives meet regularly with the DDA and business organizations such as the Grosse Pointe Business & Professional Organization of Mack Avenue to facilitate cooperation between city government and the business sector.
 The Village is thriving because of it.

 Shopping and Restaurants